Spiders. People tend to either love ’em or hate ’em. Even if you’re more of a hater, you’ll want to stick around for this one.

-I’m not huge fan of spiders.
+See, I’m not a huge fan of spiders, either.
 In fact, they sorta creep me out.
 But I do spend my fair share of time marveling at webs.
 There’s something captivating about them once you get over your initial eeks.

-Spend just a few minutes inside the Spider Pavilion and you’ll know why.
+That’s where the NHMLA Spider Pavilion can help.
 Within this enclosed safe haven, spiders are able to spin their webs in plain view, creating a comfortable, safe and immersive environment to wander through.
-No glass enclosures here.

-Bonus?
-None of the animals exhibited in the Spider Pavilion are dangerous to humans.
+The Pavilion’s collection includes more than 300 arachnid inhabitants, none of them dangerous to humans.
 Provided you stick to the path and tread lightly, you needn’t worry about any unwanted up-close-and-personal encounters.

 Insider tip: Before you head into the Spider Pavilion, let your kids know what to expect.
 An ounce of prevention can go far in preventing a case of the heebie-jeebies.